True Blood: Cultural influenceTrue Blood was the subject of a Sesame Street sketch parody titled "True Mud" (2010), featuring puppet versions of Sookie, Bill, Lafayette, Sam, Tara, and Sheriff Dearborne. In the skit, Muppet Sookie struggles to fulfill Muppet Bill's pleas for a pint of "True Mud", as the other characters speculate whether or not he is a "grouch".

 Anna Paquin (Sookie), Stephen Moyer (Bill), and Alexander Skarsgård (Eric) appeared on the September 2010 cover of Rolling Stone covered in blood and completely naked.
 This cover drew criticism due to the image's supposed promotion of sexuality and violence.
 The show's creator, Alan Ball, stated in the magazine, "To me, vampires are sex...
-I don't get a vampire story about abstinence.
-I'm 53.
+I don't get a vampire story about abstinence", referring to the Twilight books and films which were also highly popular at the time but had a more conservative approach to vampires and sexuality.
+"I'm 53.
 I don't care about high school students.
 I find them irritating and uninformed."

 Professional wrestler Matt Hardy credits the show as the inspiration for his "Broken" Matt Hardy character.

 Comparisons to LGBT rights

 The struggle for vampire equality in True Blood has been interpreted as an allegory for the LGBT rights movement.
 Charlaine Harris, the author of the book series on which the show is based, stated that her initial characterization for the vampires were as "...a minority that was trying to get equal rights".
 Several phrases in the series are borrowed and adapted from expressions used against and about LGBT people, such as "God Hates Fangs" (God Hates Fags) and "Coming out of the coffin" (coming out of the closet).Entertainment Weekly's Ken Tucker wrote that the show is built "around a series of metaphors: Vampire rights stand in for gay rights, and now the clever laughs elicited from this bratty-vampire girl represent an extreme of adolescent rebelliousness".
 David Bianculli of NPR wrote, "True Blood is big on allegory, and the tension about accepting vampires into society is an obvious play on civil rights in general, and gay rights in particular".
 However, the series' creator, Alan Ball, who is gay, has stated that such a comparison is lazy and possibly homophobic; and Lauren Gutterman of the Center for Lesbian and Gay Studies has expressed concerns that the show might perpetuate negative stereotypes of homosexuals as deviants.